 Degree and Curriculum Overview

-The RN to BSN program is focused on evidence-based practice and nursing inquiry, cultural and social issues in healthcare, legal and ethical issues in clinical practice, relational leadership in nursing and with practice hours embededed in the curriculum.
+The RN to BSN program is focused on evidence-based practice and nursing inquiry, cultural and social issues in healthcare, legal and ethical issues in clinical practice, and relational leadership in nursing with practice hours embedded in the curriculum.
 The coursework is taught by faculty engaged in the community and in nursing scholarship.

 The curriculum is based on the American Association of Colleges of Nursing (AACN) Essentials of Baccalaureate Education for Professional Nursing Practice and the Commission on Collegiate Nursing Education (CCNE).

-The program is offered on the Bothell campus and at two off site locations, admits three times a year and offers full time and part time options within a one-day-per-week course schedule over the course of four or nine quarters.
+The program is offered on the Bothell campus and at two off site locations, admits three times a year and offers full-time and part-time options within a one-day-per-week course schedule over the course of four or nine quarters.
 Additionally, the program offers two hybrid options; winter start at our downtown Everett site and fall start at our Bothell campus.
 The hybrid options hold in-person classes bi-weekly for a total number of five in-person class meetings per quarter.